oliverlai55/Programming-Practices/javascript-notes/notes.md

 This happens because JS compares each character according to its ASCII value,
 A: 65, J; 74; a:97, and j: 106

+## Searching
+### indexOf()
+Returns the index of the first element that matches the argument passed

+### lastIndexOf()
+Returns the index of the last element found that matches the argument passed

+### ES6 methods: find and findIndex
+Will research on This

 ## Joining Multiple Arrays
 ### concat()
 Joins multiple arrays and return a copy of the joined arrays.